Ravindu-Denuwan-Godage/breast-cancer-survival-ml/README.md

 - **Centralised training**: assumes all data is available in one place
 - **Subgroup variation**: model performs inconsistently across patient groups

-These limitations directly motivate research on privacy-preserving federated deep learning for cancer outcome prediction, where multimodal data including clinical, genomic, and imaging data is learned across distributed hospital nodes without sharing patient records.
+These limitations motivate research on privacy-preserving federated deep learning for cancer outcome prediction, where multimodal data including clinical, genomic, and imaging data is learned across distributed hospital nodes without sharing patient records.

 ## How To Run